Was this page helpful?

 For ScyllaDB Manager ports, see the ScyllaDB Manager documentation.

-All ports above need to be open to external clients (CQL), external admin systems (JMX), and other nodes (RPC).
+All ports above need to be open to external clients (CQL) and other nodes (RPC).
 REST API port can be kept closed for incoming external connections.

 It is possible that a client, or another node, may need to use a different IP address to connect to a ScyllaDB node from the address that the node is listening on.
 This is the case when a node is behind port forwarding.
 ScyllaDB allows for setting alternate IP addresses.